iamRabia-N/Machine_Learning_Fundamentals/README.md

 # ML Fundamentals
-This repository contains a series of guided jupyter notebooks focusing on essential ML concepts.
+This repo contains a series of guided jupyter notebooks focusing on essential ML concepts.

 ## Notebooks Included